What good is life coaching? Why do I need someone to tell me how to live my life? Am I not capable of being my best self on my own?

 A facilitating leader involves staff in the decision-making process, listens to their comments and concerns, and is likely to have an “open-door” policy.

 A leader high in “Delegating” provides less detail than a directing leader, and expects staff to find their own way in navigating their goals and objectives.

 Like the LEAD, this assessment can be a useful tool for leaders and future leaders to think about their own personal style.
 This questionnaire can be accessed by anyone through SurveyMonkey at this link.

 Personality assessments are very common in all types of coaching, as well as the classroom, a therapist’s office, and in guidance counseling.

 While there is no personality assessment that can tell you exactly who you are and what is most important to you, the results from these assessments can be an excellent guide to learning more about yourself and making sure your goals line up with your priorities.

 A few of the most popular personality assessments are described below.

 The Values in Action Inventory of Strengths, or VIA-IS, is another popular assessment tool.
-This is different from the MBTI in that it focuses on values instead of traits or preferences.
+It focuses on values instead of traits or preferences.
 It still provides a window into understanding your personality, but it focuses on your strengths instead of neutral factors.